Ahmad Jalayir: Ruler of Baghdad

 In 1393, Timur renewed the war with Ahmad.
 Near the end of August, he arrived in Baghdad, where Ahmad was residing.
 Deciding that defending the city was impossible, Ahmad fled and traveled to Mamluk-held Syria, and was granted asylum by Sultan Berkuk.
+Ahmad traveled to Dmascus and then Cairo.
 Meanwhile, Baghdad was forced to pay ransom and many captives (including Ahmad's son Ala al-Daula) were taken with Timur when he left the city, most of the citizens were left unharmed.
 A member of the Sarbadar, Khwaja Mas'ud Sabzavari, was given control of the city.